Prograf-UFF/urban-chronicles/README.md

 If you want to go ahead and use Urban Chronicles without going through the preprocessing steps described above, download the proprocessed dataset [here](https://drive.google.com/file/d/1OPc8uD-N-SGJQ0KuTO7eJeN78FaIdue2/view).

-#### Linux and MacOS

-1. If you went through the preprocessing stage described above, you should have a `/data` folder inside `./system`.
+If you went through the preprocessing stage described above, you should have a `/data` folder inside `./system`.
 Otherwise, if you downloaded the proprocessed files in the link above, extract the file `data.zip` inside `./system`.
 You must have a folder structure like the one represented below:

 ```
 unzip path/to/data.zip -d ./system/